Hepher114/Devops-pipeline2/3-Install-kubectl.md

 # Kubectl Installation on Ubuntu EC2

-This guide provides the quickest way to install `kubectl`, the Kubernetes command-line tool, on an Ubuntu EC2 instance.
+This guide provides a quick way to install `kubectl`, the Kubernetes command-line tool, on an Ubuntu EC2 instance.
 Kubectl allows you to run commands against Kubernetes clusters, deploy applications, inspect and manage cluster resources, and view logs.

 ## Installation Steps
 Following official Kubernetes documentation: